vishwakarma09/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 This is a subset of :prepare that just runs the POS-tagger parser on the input you supply.
 I use it to debug the system.
 It either is given a sentence or toggles a mode if not (just like `:prepare`).
 It also displays pronoun data gathered from the input.

+### `:tokenize`
+This is a subset of :prepare that just runs tokenization and adjusts the input, but does not show POS-tagging and concept marking.

 ### `:testpos`
 This switches input to the named file (if not named defaults to `REGRESS/posttest.txt`)